-- In the top bar, click Activities overview.

-- Move your mouse pointer to the upper left hot corner.

-- Press the Meta key on your keyboard.
+- In the left corner of the top bar, click the Activities button. - Move your mouse pointer to the upper-left hot corner. - Press the Meta key on your keyboard.

 1.2.1.2 Using the Activities overview

 In the following, the most important parts of the Activities overview are explained.